 - Weak enamel due to acidic food, or acids produced by oral bacteria when you eat

 - Small cracks in enamel (craze lines) in which plaque and bacteria can gather

-To erase common surface stains, Dr. Fondriest often recommends in-office or at-home teeth whitening, depending on your specific needs and preferences.
+To erase the common surface stains of discolored teeth, Dr. Fondriest often recommends in-office or at-home teeth whitening, depending on your specific needs and preferences.
 In-office bleaching can brighten your teeth in just one office visit, usually lasting just over an hour.
 Take-home whitening kits consist of custom-designed trays that allow you to apply the brightening gel evenly from the comfort of your home.
 If your stains are too stubborn for chemical whitening, Dr. Fondriest might suggest cosmetic dental bonding or porcelain veneers to improve your smile’s color.